ntopulos/docker-git-push-to-deploy/README.md

 **Warning:** This container should **only run on a remote environment**, not in your development environment as it accesses and modifies the git repository of its mounted directory.

 1. Setup your remote docker environment.
-2. The directory that will be mounted by this tool and where the app will be deployed should initially be empty and **must not** be a git repository.
+2. The directory that will be mounted by this tool and where the app will be deployed can be:
+   - empty | not empty
+   - a git repository | not a git repository

+   In any case, new files will be automatically committed on containers launch.

 Example of `docker-compose.yml`: